 Frequently used by letterboxers to clean a stamp of ink residue from previous stampings.

 - Bind-It-All (BIA)

 One of the most popular devices for binding logbooks from the folks at Zutter.
 Relatively cheap and easy to use.
-For details, check out their website at http://BindItAll.com.
-You'll also find resources about the Bind-It-Alls here on Atlas Quest including Bind-It-All tutorial and Bind-It-All message board to swap tips and ask questions.
+You’ll find resources about the Bind-It-Alls here on Atlas Quest including the Bind-It-All tutorial and Bind-It-All message board to swap tips and ask questions.

 Typically a six inch tall, two inch wide rectangle splotch of paint on a tree to mark a trail.
 If trees are scarce, they may also be painted onto rock or posts stuck in the ground.
 The size and color can vary from trail to trail, but are usually spaced out on trees so you can always see at least one blaze ahead of you on the trail and one blaze behind you.
 Blazed trails are far more common in the eastern United States, the most famous being the white blazes of the Appalachian Trail.